-Just like a resume, scan through the volunteer's biography and experience to understand their professional background, and how it aligns with your needs.
+Just like a resume, scan through the Volunteer's biography and experience to understand their professional background, and how it aligns with your needs.

 Responding to Applications

-If you're excited and want to learn more about the volunteer, click Schedule Interview to find a time for a call.
+Okay, you might have found the one - now what?
+If you're excited and want to learn more about a Volunteer after browsing their application, select "Schedule Interview" to find a time for a call.

-- We recommend responding to your volunteer applications within 2 business days if possible.
+Tip: We recommend responding to your volunteer applications within 2 business days if possible.
 Failure to respond to applications within a timely manner may result in your project being canceled.